geopython/pygeoapi.io/docs/community/index.md

 Gitter provides a web-based instant messaging and chatroom.
 The pygeoapi [Gitter chatroom](https://gitter.im/geopython/pygeoapi) is public and open to anyone (you require a Gitter or Twitter account to sign in).

+## Stack Overflow

+pygeoapi discussions on Stack Overflow can be found with the [pygeoapi](https://stackoverflow.com/questions/tagged/pygeoapi) tag.

 ## Service Providers

 pygeoapi service providers (core development, support, training) can be found on the [OSGeo Service Provider Directory](https://www.osgeo.org/service-providers).